WSU-CDSC/Documentation/Captioning-Instructions.md

 #### Step 4: Save file and move to 'Edited Transcripts' folder

 Once you are finished editing the transcript, save it as you would a normal text file.
+Make sure that your editor is using UTF-8 character encoding to save the file!
 Then move it into the `Edited Transcripts` folder.
 #### Step 5: Update spreadsheet

 In the SHN Transcription Spreadsheet, change the fill color for the transcript you completed to blue to signify that the transcript has been edited and is ready for upload to Vimeo.